Survey on intergenerational in Nursing home: Complete Guide 2026

 8. Technological Innovation and Intergenerational

 The integration of digital technologies in intergenerational programs represents a major evolution observed in our survey.
-62% of establishments now use technological tools to support interactions between generations, marking a spectacular increase from 23% in 2022.
+62% of institutions now use technological tools to support interactions between generations, marking a spectacular increase from 23% in 2022.

 The COCO THINKS and COCO MOVES application developed by DYNSEO perfectly illustrates this technological revolution.
-Specifically designed for the cognitive stimulation of seniors, it becomes a remarkable tool for intergenerational mediation, creating a common playground where the technological intuition of the young meets the experiential wisdom of the elderly.
+Specifically designed for the cognitive stimulation of seniors, it becomes a powerful tool for intergenerational mediation, creating a common playground where the technological intuition of the young meets the experiential wisdom of the elderly.

 Feedback shows that the use of these digital tools transforms the dynamics of exchanges: young people naturally become "technological tutors" while seniors bring their life experience to contextualize the proposed exercises and games.
 This generational complementarity significantly enriches the experience of all participants.